navi25/RestaurantAPI/README.md

     in making the project more modular and flexible.
 Though couldn’t use in the current project but would surely update the project using flask-injector.
+-   RedisDB is used as caching layer to improve read efficiency.
 -   Used Flask because it’s flexible and can be plugged with all the necessary modules on the go.